 Outputs are non-supervised circuits in smoke control applications.
+They are intended for connections to devices in the same room.

 A complete board-wiring example is located in the appendix.

 Figure 10: Typical Output Configuration for Binary and Analog Devices (with HPO-0070 Transient Suppressor Board)